APPLICATIONS FOR THE 2022/2023 SCHOOL YEAR IS NOW OPEN

 - Have an interest in making the State of Utah a better place by providing advice to the Attorney General’s Office on events, programs, and policies that affect teens.

-Meetings are held twice a month on Wednesdays, starting at 4:30 PM, although this may change depending on the schedules of the members.
+Meetings are held twice a month on Wednesdays, starting at 4:30 PM.
 For rural members, meetings can be accessed through virtual video conference.

 Before you apply, please read through the Charter, Rules, and Governance of the Utah Attorney General’s Youth Advisory Committee.